pnmeka/Darna_ML/README.md

-# Darna_ML
+# Darna_ML; ### WORK IN PROGRESS ####
-Taking some input from user and trying to generate health intent/ information.
-Please note this is a build on Darna.HI and builds on the cognition of the Darna.HI which is has an intention to allow self custody of your data.
+This module works along with Darna_local at : https://github.com/seapoe1809/Darna_local

-1. gen_rec.py
+This module will take input from user and generate useful health intent/ information.
+Please note this is a build on Darna.HI local and builds on the cognition of the Darna.HI which allows self custody of your data.
+There are several parts to the module

-2. =========
+a)  gen_rec.py is a USPTF based recommendation algorithm.
+Once you input your age and gender, it should list out Grade A recommendations which are usually followed by your Primary Physician.
+The data is sourced from : https://www.uspreventiveservicestaskforce.org/apps/

-3. Its a USPTF based recommendation algorithm
+b) analyze.html is a Tesseract based OCR engine that analyzes files in Darna_local that are auto filtered to ocr_files depending on their extension.
+It creates a text dump and tries to tag information accumulated into a file called ocr_results.txt